CyborgYL/Project2-StreamCompaction/README.md

 * Compare your version of stream compact to your version using thrust.
 How do they compare?
 How might you optimize yours more, or how might thrust's stream compact be optimized.

+CPU has a almost linear runtime increase because it's a completely serial program.
+GPU program runs slower when array size is low due to low clocking and low single core performance compared to CPU.
+However when array size races high, the advantage of parallel programming stands out.
+When the threads are fully occupied, the GPU program starts to have a linear increase of runtime.

 # EXTRA CREDIT (+10)
 For extra credit, please optimize your prefix sum for work parallelism and to